-In the Swedish Marine Environment Ordinance the Targets according to article 10 of the MSFD are implemented as Environmental Quality Standards (EQS).
-The EQS are, like the programme of measures, based on Chapter 5 of the Swedish Environmental Code.
+The environmental quality standards (EQS) are, like the programme of measures, based on Chapter 5 of the Swedish Environmental Code.
 This is the case both for the standard for Good Environmental Status under section 17 of the Marine Environment Ordinance and the EQS with associated indicators (Targets with indicators according to article 10 MSFD) under section 19 of the ordinance.
 The standards are laid down by SwAM in the agency regulations HVMFS 2012:18.
 Where it is necessary to meet an EQS, the government, or the authorities or municipalities instructed by the government, shall propose a programme of measures.
 The Marine Environment Ordinance instructs SwAM to develop programmes of measures to enable the EQS to be met.
 Once a programme of measures has been established, authorities and municipalities shall take the necessary measures within their respective areas of responsibility.

 Environmental quality standards with associated indicators shall guide progress towards achieving good environmental status.
 These standards aim to reduce the different pressures from human activities that adversely impact the marine environment.
 In addition to standards focused on specific pressures, there are also measures targeted at the overall standard for good environmental status.
-These include biodiversity measures and various restoration measures which do not directly link to a specific EQS under section 19 of the Marine Environment Ordinance, but which contribute to achieving the overall objective of good environmental status.
+These include biodiversity measures and various restoration measures which do not directly link to an EQS under section 19 of the Marine Environment Ordinance, but which contribute to achieving the overall objective of good environmental status.

-1.2 We propose a further 14 measures
+We propose a further 15 measures

-The additional measures in the 2021 Programme of Measures are based on a variety of analyses and assessments.
-These contribute to an understanding of why certain environmental quality standards (EQS) are unachievable with ongoing measures, and whether there is a need for additional measures to reduce pressures so that the EQS can be met.
-Based on the results of these analyses, additional measures were decided, in cases where they are available and technically feasible as well as being cost-effective and sustainable.
+The proposals for new measures are based on a variety of analyses and assessments.
+These contribute an understanding of why certain environmental quality standards (EQS) are unachievable with ongoing measures, and whether there is a need for additional measures to reduce pressures so that the EQS can be met.
+Based on the results of these analyses, additional measures are proposed, in cases where they are available and technically feasible as well as being cost-effective and sustainable.

-Our recent assessments of the EQS show that the majority of them are not being met.
-Therefore, we were looking at the need for additional new measures in the update of the programme of measures.
+Our recent assessments of the EQS show that the majority them are not being met.
+Therefore, we are looking at the need for additional new measures in the update of the programme of measures.
 The pressures that SwAM considers to have the greatest overall impact on the Swedish marine environment are the input of nutrients, the extraction of living resources through fishing and the input of hazardous substances.
-These pressures limit on an overall level the possibility to meet EQS, and to achieve good environmental status in relation to biodiversity.
+These pressures limit the possibility to meet EQS and to achieve good environmental status in relation to biodiversity.

-SwAM have decided a further 14 new measures.
-In addition, nine measures from the first programme of measures established in 2015 have been modified while 21 measures continue unchanged.
-Two measures are withdrawn.
-One since it's fully implemented and one because the content is covered by the programme of measures under the Water Framework Directive.
-These changes will strengthen the possibility to meet the EQS and to achieve good environmental status in the marine environment.
+SwAM now propose a further 15 new measures and a number of modifications to measures from the first programme of measures established in 2015.
+These proposals will strengthen the possibility to meet the EQS and to achieve good environmental status in the marine environment.
 It is important to emphasise that all measures aimed at reducing pressures also contribute to strengthening marine biodiversity.
 An authority responsible for the implementation of each measure is indicated.
 In many cases several authorities are involved in implementation.

-1.3 Many factors affect the possibility of achieving a good environmental status
+Many factors affect the possibility of achieving a good environmental status

-The additional measures in this update of the programme of measures will not in isolation contribute to the meeting the environmental quality standards (EQS).
+The additional measures proposed in this update of the programme of measures will not in isolation contribute to the meeting the environmental quality standards (EQS.
 Instead, they complement all the measures already in place under the first programme of measures, together with the other relevant programmes and legislation that contributes to a better marine environment.
 However, our opinion is that many existing measures are not sufficiently implemented and are not always used to meet the EQS designated for the marine environment.
 There is therefore a deficit in implementation in relation to what is needed in the marine environment.